 - Comfort with silence.
 In DACH meetings, pauses are normal.
 Filling every silence with enthusiasm reads as nervousness, not confidence.

-This does not mean boring.
+This doesn't mean boring.
 The voice reference for my own content shows that you can be engaging, specific, and human without being performative.
-The Fachberater is not a bureaucrat.
-They are a craftsperson — precise, skilled, and proud of their work without needing to announce it.
+The Fachberater isn't a bureaucrat.
+They're a craftsperson - precise, skilled, and proud of their work without needing to announce it.

 Step 5: Invest in Relationship Before Transaction

 In DACH business culture, the first meeting is rarely a pitch meeting.
-It is a relationship-building meeting.
+It's a relationship-building meeting.
 You talk about the client’s business, their challenges, their context.
 You listen more than you speak.
 You demonstrate competence through your questions, not your answers.

 The empathy-based negotiation framework aligns with this cultural pattern.
 Understanding before proposing.
 Listening before advising.
 Earning the right to recommend by first proving that you understand.